 Meiji University arranges 3 dormitories for incoming exchange students to get enrolled (in the academic year of 2015).
 One of them is for female students only and the others are for both female students and male students.
 Considering which campus each student belongs to and the characteristics of each residence, Meiji University will decide the housing assignment for each exchange student.

-For more information about housing at Meiji University, please visit their housing information page
+For more information about housing at Meiji University, please visit their housing information page.

 As a participant of a university exchange, you pay an exchange fee equivalent to UW tuition (1.5 quarters of UW tuition for semester-long exchanges, and 3 quarters of UW tuition for academic year exchanges).
 Exchange fees are determined by UW residency status: in-state students pay an exchange fee equivalent to in-state tuition, and out-of-state students pay an exchange fee equivalent to out-of-state tuition.
-The exchange fee and IPE administrative fee are charged to your UW account and due by the UW tuition deadline for your term(s) of study abroad.
+The exchange fee and UW Study Abroad Office administrative fee are charged to your UW account and due by the UW tuition deadline for your term(s) of study abroad.
+In most cases, you pay housing fees directly to the host institution or housing facility.
 You should also budget for additional expenses such as international airfare & transportation, books & course materials, visa & passport fees, study abroad insurance and personal expenses.